Rogue-Ape-Studios/Crusader/Code Convention.md

 - Favour UniTask over C# vanilla Tasks.
 It has fewer GC allocations, and has some useful Unity   specific API calls.

 - Methods marked `async` should always be awaited, unless:
       - They are event handlers.
-In that case, use `async avoid`.
+In that case, use `async void`.
       - They are unity event methods, such as `Awake` or `Start`.
-In that case, use `async avoid`.
+In that case, use `async void`.

 - Avoid `UniTask.Forget`.
 Methods should mostly be awaited.